Keto vegetables – the best and the worst

 Other helpful guidelines

 Here are two more general rules that can help you choose lower-carb and keto vegetables:

 - In general, keto friendly veggies are those with leaves — all types of lettuces, spinaches, etc. are good ketogenic options.

 - Green vegetables tend to be lower in carbs than veggies with a lot of color.
 For example, green cabbage is lower in carbs than purple cabbage.
 Green bell peppers are also somewhat lower in carbs than red or yellow peppers.

 Vegetables and fat

-Use keto vegetables as a vehicle for fat by seasoning cooked vegetables with butter or ghee.
+You can use keto vegetables as a vehicle for fat by seasoning cooked vegetables with butter.
 Better yet, sauté or roast them in lard, coconut oil, avocado oil, or ghee.
 If you eat dairy, you can make a cream sauce with heavy cream, cheese, and/or cream cheese.

 Top 10 keto vegetables